PlayFab/CloudScriptSamples/README.md

 3. Source Code & Key Repository Components:
 ----
-* AsynchronousMatchmaker --  a raw Unity3d (v4.6.3) project showing how a trun-based, asychonous matchmaker can be built with Cloud Script.
+* BasicSample/basic_sample.js -- This is the default Cloud Script which is automatically created as revision 1 for all new titles, demonstrating basics of using Cloud Script including Photon webhook integration.
-* Rewards/CloudScript_Rewards.js -- Cloud Script file illustrating simple methods that read and write to a player's internal data as well as grant inventory items
+* Rewards/CloudScript_Rewards.js -- A Cloud Script file illustrating simple methods that read and write to a player's internal data as well as grant inventory items.

 4. Installation & Configuration Instructions:
 ----
-* AsynchronousMatchmaker --  Open with Unity3d, Build to PC / Mac / Web.
-* Rewards/CloudScript_Rewards.js -- Upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Scripts.
+* Rewards/CloudScript_Rewards.js -- Upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Script.
-* BasicSample/basic_sample.js -- This is the default Cloud Script which all new titles created in PlayFab will have as Version 1, Revision 1 upon creation.
-If you would like to update a version with this script as a new revision, simply upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Scripts.
+* BasicSample/basic_sample.js -- Upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Script.
 * Photon-Cloud-Integration -- This is a pointer to our repro showing the full [Photon Cloud sample for PlayFab](https://github.com/PlayFab/Photon-Cloud-Integration).

 5. Usage Instructions:
 ----
-* AsynchronousMatchmaker --  Accompanying [blog post](https://www.playfab.com/blog/2015/03/24/creating-turn-based-asynchronous-matchmaker-without-dedicated-server) gives a good overview for learning the major game components.
 * Rewards/CloudScript_Rewards.js -- As with any Cloud Script file, you can trigger any handlers._____ method from [RunCloudScript](https://api.playfab.com/Documentation/Client/method/RunCloudScript).
 Note that you must first establish the correct URL for your Cloud Script via a call to [GetCloudScriptUrl](https://api.playfab.com/Documentation/Client/method/GetCloudScriptUrl).
 * BasicSample/basic_sample.js -- As with any Cloud Script file, you can trigger any handlers._____ method from [RunCloudScript](https://api.playfab.com/Documentation/Client/method/RunCloudScript).
 Note that you must first establish the correct URL for your Cloud Script via a call to [GetCloudScriptUrl](https://api.playfab.com/Documentation/Client/method/GetCloudScriptUrl).
 * Photon-Cloud-Integration -- Please see the [Photon Cloud sample for PlayFab](https://github.com/PlayFab/Photon-Cloud-Integration).

 6. Troubleshooting:
 ----
-For a complete list of available APIs, check out the [online documentation](http://api.playfab.com/Documentation/).
+For a complete list of available APIs, check out the [online documentation](http://api.playfab.com/).

 #### Contact Us
 We love to hear from our developer community!